-The Dean of Students Office also may issue no-contact orders for both the accused student and accusing party at the beginning of an investigation for up to six weeks.
+The Dean of Students Office also may issue no-contact orders for both the accused student and accusing party at the beginning of an investigation for a specified period of time.

 Equal Opportunity, Nondiscrimination, Sexual Harassment, and Other Forms of Harassment Policy This policy can be found on Gateway, under Departmental Services, then Academic Affairs.